ptnguyen128/lyrics-analysis/README.md

-# Discovering Overarching Themes of Kpop Boy Band BTS Using Machine Learning
+# Discover Overarching Themes of Kpop Boy Band BTS With Machine Learning

 You can read a detailed analysis of this project on my [Medium post](https://medium.com/@nguy3409/discovering-overarching-themes-of-kpop-boy-band-bts-using-machine-learning-246c69115ac8).